ddttom/doc2web/README.md

    - **Solution**: Update to v1.2.2 which refines the counter reset strategy
    - **Diagnostic**: Run the debug script and examine the numbering definitions in debug-output/debug-info.json
    - **Fix**: Check that the CSS properly implements the hierarchical counter structure

+4. **Section ID Issues**
+   - **Symptom**: Missing or incorrect section IDs for headings and numbered paragraphs
+   - **Solution**: Update to v1.2.4 which implements automatic section ID generation
+   - **Diagnostic**: Run the debug script and check for section IDs in the HTML output
+   - **Fix**: Verify that the HTML contains proper id attributes with the pattern "section-X-Y-Z"

 ### General Issues